sara-cameron-richard/block3-adv-web/exercises/normal-forms.md

 I have no idea what some of the column headings represent, so I am making am assumption: Date refers to the start date of the Unit (UnitID) and UnitID refers to "semester"

-Primary key is StudentID + Topic
+Foreign key is StudentID + Topic

 | StudentID | Topic | Grade |
 | --------- | ----- | ----- |